Teniente-dan/nu.xx.xxxx/fieldBuilder/readme.md

+### VERIFY " " exists only as specified space-blank values

 How to fill creat fields
 0. Header for templates are taken from column tempHeader, if empty then its not counted as header